eme64/blog/_posts/2023-11-03-C2-AutoVectorizer-Improvement-Ideas.md

 Generalizing reductions to scans should already be possible now.
 But the segmented scan may require some simple control flow, and hence depend on if-conversion.
 Also, detecting such patterns in a single-iteration loop may be much simpler.
+Filter is also a very common component of working with loops.
+For example, we want to extract all elements that satisfy some condition into a new array.
+This means we have to extract an arbitrary number of lanes, and then store that data with a mask.
+There may be many more ideas down this avenue to be explored and optimized in the future.

 **General Principles**